PART 15—RADIO FREQUENCY DEVICES

 Antenna Structure Compliance (Part 17):

-We provide assistance on FCC Part 15 engineering compliance, advice on unlicensed device power limits, and more.
+We assist with FCC Part 15 engineering compliance, advice on unlicensed device power limits, and more.